Alex Bregman Player Props: Astros vs. Angels

 Alex Bregman At The Plate

-- Bregman has an OPS of .724, fueled by an OBP of .337 and a team-best slugging percentage of .387 this season.
+- Bregman has seven doubles, a triple, seven home runs and 29 walks while batting .247.

-- Bregman is batting .429 with one homer during his last outings and is on a seven-game hitting streak.
+- Bregman will look to extend his eight-game hitting streak.
+He's batting .350 with one homer during his last games.

-- Bregman has an RBI in 20 of 55 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- Bregman has had an RBI in 21 games this season (37.5%), including eight multi-RBI outings (14.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.